Jim LeClair: Coaching and political careers

 After his NFL career, LeClair became the head coach of the Mayville State University football team from 1986 to 1988.
 He later became the mayor of Mayville, North Dakota.
 He also operated an insurance agency in Mayville.

 Personal life

 In addition to his football career, LeClair was a member of the United States Army Reserve from 1972 to 1977.

 LeClair and his wife, Elizabeth (Betty), had three children, Kelli, Jamie and Andrew.
-LeClair died on November 4, 2019, in Mayville.
+LeClair died five days after his 69th birthday, on November 4, 2019, in Mayville.